During interviews of recent victims, we learned about how he ruins sales and marketing for MSPs and we’ve spotted a trend in his approach.

 Unfortunately, many MSPs pick a number out of the air but we all know who's fault this is (ahem, Mr. Miracles...).

 First, we need to estimate the average closed-won ratio.
 What is the closed-won ratio?
-It refers to the percentage of the Sales Qualified Leads (SQLs) that converts into a new customer.
+It refers to the percentage of the Opportunities (Opps) that convert into a new customer.

 MSPs that are new to proactive sales have never tracked their closed-won ratio before and the tendency is to assume that closing warm referrals is the same as closing a marketing-sourced lead, which they have zero practice or process for.

-Do not make that mistake of matching close rates!
+Do not make that mistake!
 Instead, be humble and assume that the close-rate for marketing sourced leads will be lower than what it is for warm referrals!

-For example, if you assume your closed-won ratio for warm referrals is 25% then maybe assume a closed-won of 15% for cold leads is realistic.
+For example, if you assume your closed-won ratio for warm referrals is 25% then maybe assume a closing ratio of 18% for marketing-sourced leads is realistic.

-Therefore, here’s how you can use that 15% conversion to arrive at how many SQLs you need.
+Therefore, here’s how you can use that 18% conversion to arrive at how many Opps you need.

 Sales Goals Enable Smart Planning